 These shortfalls have sown confusion among investors and their brokers.
 Morgan Stanley, JPMorgan Securities and Goldman Sachs all say in disclaimers about trading disclosures that they alone are not a reliable basis to address whether the most favorable terms were obtained.

 Regulators will begin to push the securities industry toward a more quantitative and systematic approach, and clients will demand asset managers employ more rigorous and open methodologies, according to KOR Group.
-That may help the SEC and FINRA in policing in these areas, said Chris Nagy, founder and chief executive of KOR.
+That may help the SEC and Wall Street watchdog Financial Industry Regulatory Authority in policing in these areas, said Chris Nagy, founder and chief executive of KOR.

 “Best-ex cases are some of the hardest cases for the SEC and FINRA to bring, because it’s so nebulous,” said Nagy.
 (Reporting by Herbert Lash; Editing by Lisa Shumaker)